ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 developed as a part of the Data Abstraction course.
-Your professional improvement plan should explain SMART (i.e., Specific, Measurable, Achievable, Relevant, and Time-Bounded) steps that you plan to take to improve your technical knowledge and skills during the remainder of the Spring 2022 semester.
-Please make sure that you clearly explain why your goals are SMART!
+Your professional improvement plan should explain SMART (i.e., Specific, Measurable, Achievable, Relevant, and Time-Bounded) steps that you plan to take to improve your technical knowledge and skills during the remainder of the Fall 2022 and throughout the Spring 2023 semesters.
+Please make sure that you clearly explain why your goals are "smart" according to the SMART standard!

 ## Suggestions for Improving the Learning Objectives